sikrip/zzw30/aero-v1/README.md

 ## Rear of the car

 ### Diffuser
-The under-body cover extends until the back of the car, and at about 55cm form the edge of the rear bumper, I have added a diffuser with 12* of angle at the left and right edges and quite less angle in the middle because of the layout of my exhaust.
+The under-body cover extends until the back of the car using 0.8mm aluminum sheet.
+At about 55cm form the edge of the rear bumper, I used 1.4mm aluminum sheets to create a diffuser with 12* of angle at the left and right edges and quite less angle in the middle because of the layout of my exhaust.

 In the making: